 Melbourne, Australia is one of the best places to visit and one of our favorite cities…but a holiday here can be expensive (especially for budget travelers, like us!).
 The high cost of Melbourne accommodations, pricey meals and big-ticket attractions add up quickly.
-However, sightseeing doesn’t have to cost a dime.
+However, Melbourne sightseeing doesn’t have to cost a dime.
 During our trip we sought out free tours in Melbourne – and now we’re sharing our experiences with you!

 When traveling, we generally shy away from organized tours.
 Guided tours tend to eat up a chunk of our budget and we are averse to being paraded through an area by a paddle-wielding guide.
 Instead, we prefer doing our own sightseeing research, defining our tour route and moving at our own pace.

 However, in some cases, joining a tour provides deeper insight, personal accounts and even the ticket of entry.
 Best of all, not all tours in Melbourne come with a price tag.

-On our trip, we discovered an abundance of free things to do in Melbourne, including 5 engaging free Melbourne tours.
+On our trip, we discovered an abundance of free things to do in Melbourne, including 5 Free Melbourne Tours that were engaging and entertaining!

 #1 Free Melbourne Parliament House Tour

 Melbourne’s Parliament House was constructed between 1856 and 1930 and is still where the Victoria Parliament meets today.
 When Parliament is in session, visitors can view the proceedings from the public galleries.
 When they aren’t in session, Parliament House tours are offered that put visitors in the seats of the politicians in the Legislative Assembly Chamber, the Legislative Council Chamber and the central reading room of the library.

 On tours of Melbourne Parliament House, the tour guide gives a brief, but concise, history of Melbourne’s government and the Parliament House.
 Our guide not only expounded on the building’s history, but he also explained the politician’s terms, positions and seating arrangements, all of which was fascinating.

 Viewing Parliament in action is open to the public whenever they are in session.
 Parliament Tours are offered Monday through Friday on non-sitting, non-holidays – and there are multiple tours throughout the day.
 Find more info at the official website.

 #2 Free Tour Melbourne State Library of Victoria